mumtazm1/claude-code-skills/README.md

 > Pick: Airbyte OSS, self-hosted.
 Long-term optionality decides this.
 Airbyte has a published Python connector SDK and 300+ pre-built sources.
 PeerDB has three sources and no custom-connector framework.
 [PeerDB supported-connectors matrix, as of 2026-04]

 Same question.
 Actual web searches, real connector matrices, inline citations, a data-freshness line.
 The answer I'd have written myself.
-I didn't have to do the lookups.

-The skill doesn't make Claude smarter.
-It forces the model to look things up instead of guessing.
-Like Perplexity, but inside Claude Code.
+By forcing Claude to look things up instead of guessing, the results are much more grounded in reality.

 See [`skills/expert-opinion/SKILL.md`](skills/expert-opinion/SKILL.md).